BrandConstantin/SpringBoot3-Spring6/README.md

 * @Around

 ### Difference between @Controller and @RestController
 * @Controller is used to declare common web controllers which can return HTTP response but @RestController is used to create controllers for REST APIs which can return JSON.
 * @RestController = @Controller + @RequestBody
 * The @Controller is a common annotation which is used to mark a class as Spring MVC Controller while the @RestController is a special controller used in RESTFul web services

-# Inversion Of Control
-* Design process and outsource, build and manage objects
-* Interfaces are used and the application must be as configurable as possible

-## Spring Container and his functions
-* create and manage objects (Inversion of control)
-* inject dependencies (dependency injections)
-* for spring container configuration use:
-    * xml (deprecated)
-    * java annotations
-    * java code

 ## Spring development process:
 * Configuration of a spring bean